20 Non-Perishable Foods with a Long Shelf Life

 Soy sauce

-That flavorful bottle of salty goodness so essential for Asian cooking and sushi dipping is not something you have to worry about expiring.
-Soy sauce generally doesn’t even need to be refrigerated after opening, but if you think it will take you more than a year to use the contents of the bottle, you might want to stash it in the fridge, since refrigeration helps preserve the distinctive flavor for a longer period.
-Otherwise, a cool, dark cabinet is fine, according to the Global Cold Chain Alliance.
+But if you think it will take you more than a year to use the contents of the bottle, you might want to stash it in the fridge, since refrigeration helps preserve the distinctive flavor for a longer period.
+Otherwise, a cool, dark cabinet is fine.

 Qwart/Getty Images

-Frozen ground meat or poultry
+Frozen meat and poultry

 Ilia Nesolenyi/Getty Images